Famous birds of Costa Rica

 The vibrant Collared Aracari

-Both the species share similar features such as a large bill, slender and medium-sized body, long tail, and short, roundish wings.
+Both species share similar features such as a large bill, slender and medium-sized body, long tail, and short, roundish wings.

 One way to distinguish between both is to look for a broad band across the middle.
 The collared aracari is mostly black while the fiery red has an obvious red band.